makerdao/community/governance/votes/Executive vote - June 22, 2020.md

 ---
-title: Monthly MIPs Official Ratification
+title: June 2020 MIPs Official Ratification
+summary: Vote for this proposal to officially ratify the June Governance Cycle's Maker Improvement Proposals
+date: 2020-06-22T00:00:00.000Z
+address: "0x1D51ca29E35b6Ce30167F634Dd21376Da1341D9b"
 ---
-## [Executive Vote] Monthly MIPs Official Ratification

 The Maker Foundation Interim Governance Facilitators have placed an Executive Vote into the voting system, which will enable the community to approve the following alterations to the Maker Protocol:

 - [Monthly MIPs Governance Poll](https://vote.makerdao.com/polling-proposal/qmtxpw9xlsg1ozyymqxujdfdemn1vd7iacbrykqp9miakq)